Tory Lanez gets 10 years in prison for shooting Megan Thee Stallion

 Lanez began releasing mixtapes in 2009 and saw a steady rise in popularity, moving on to major-label albums.
 His last two reached the top 10 on Billboard’s charts.

 Megan Thee Stallion, now 28, was already a major rising star at the time of the shooting, and her prominence has surged since.
-Born Megan Pete, she won a Grammy for best new artist in 2021, and she had No. 1 singles with “Savage,” featuring Beyoncé, and as a guest on Cardi B’s “WAP.”
+She won a Grammy for best new artist in 2021, and she had No. 1 singles with “Savage,” featuring Beyoncé, and as a guest on Cardi B’s “WAP.”

 The elder Peterson, who is a Christian minister, was one of several people who gave statements on Lanez’s character and charitable giving — as did the mother of Lanez’s young son, who spoke in court about his qualities as a father.
 Dozens more wrote letters to Herriford, including rapper Iggy Azalea, who asked the judge to hand down a sentence that was “transformative, not life-destroying.”